 Many families have preferred brands they like to purchase at the supermarket, whether out of habit or just plain preference.
 However, opting for home brands or items that are discounted can really help to cut down the cost of your grocery bill.
 Give it a go, you might be surprised!

-If you’ve entered your local Bunnings or homeware store recently, you might have noticed there’s an abundance of draught stoppers about!
-These are used to stop cold air creeping in from under your doors, helping your home retain heat during the colder months.
+Depending on your budget this can be as easy as buying off the rack in Bunnings or Spotlight.
+Or if your handy man skills don't allow there are several local binds specialists (speak to Susan in our display suite for recommendations!).
+Blinds help your home retain heat during the colder months and cooler in Summer.
 This can contribute to energy bill savings, as your interior spaces will stay warmer for longer, and you won’t need to keep the heater on for so long.

 7. Make a monthly budget

 Sometimes the best way to cut back on spending is to create a budget that tracks your bills, outgoings and savings.
 This doesn’t mean you won’t have any fun money, it just means you’ll be allocating yourself a specific amount each week, fortnight or month.